 Soft Skills

 While technical expertise is essential, soft skills are equally important for a successful career in solar installation.
 Excellent customer service skills will help you effectively communicate with clients, understand their needs, and provide satisfactory solutions.
-Problem-solving skills are crucial as each installation site presents unique challenges that you'll need to navigate efficiently.
+Problem-solving skills are crucial as each installation site presents unique challenges you'll need to navigate efficiently.

 There are also some common pitfalls to avoid when getting started as a solar professional.
 Avoiding these issues can help with client acquisition and boost sales.